MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MigrationBatch.md

 ### -ContentFilter
 This parameter is available only in the cloud-based service.

 The ContentFilter parameter uses OPath filter syntax to filter the messages by Received date.
-Only contents that match the ContentFilter parameter will be moved to Exchange online.
-For example, `"Received -gt '8/23/2020'"`, `"Received -le '2019/01/01'"`, `"Received -gt '8/23/2015' -and Received -lt '8/23/2020'"`.
+Only content that match the ContentFilter parameter will be moved to Exchange online.
+For example:

+- `"Received -gt '8/23/2020'"`
+- `"Received -le '2019/01/01'"`
+- `"Received -gt '8/23/2015' -and Received -lt '8/23/2020'"`

 You can specify the language by using the ContentFilterLanguage parameter.